backupbrew/switchbrew/IPC Marshalling.md

 The official marshalling function takes an array of (buf\_ptr, size) pairs and a type-field for each such pair.

+Bitmask 0x10 seems to indicate null-terminated strings, but that flag is ignored by the marshalling code.

 | Type Mask | Description                        |
 | --------- | ---------------------------------- |